 Free time then late evening Ilyushin-76 flight to ALCI Airbase in Antarctica.

-Morning relax and prepare to return to South Africa.
+Morning relax or activity and prepare to return to South Africa.
 Afternoon flight to Cape Town.
 End of services.

-This 8-day trip combines the magnificent Emperor Penguins with a flight to the lowest point on Earth - the Geographic South Pole.
+This trip combines the magnificent Emperor Penguins with a flight to the most southern point on Earth - the Geographic South Pole.

 the 5.5hrs flight from Cape Town International, you will pass into the